biobakery/homebrew-biobakery/README.md

         * With Randall
     15. ARepA

-# Install Errors From External Formula Dependencies
+## Install Errors From External Formula Dependencies

   1. ShortBRED
       * If g++ 5x is installed an error will be seen when installing homebrew/science/blast
+      * To install without blast, add the option "--without-blast"

 # Next steps